Jabernathy88/rpg-sandbox/World_of_Mists/Blades_of_Mist.md

 If you choose to Seek Refuge in a more active way, you always roll **2d6**.
 For simplicity, this roll does not involve Attributes or any other bonuses.
 No matter whatt, Seeking Refuge **always** refreshes your stress pool completely.
 And on:

-* **1-3:** Overindulge.
+* **1-3:** You Overindulge.
 GM picks the consequence.
-* **4-5:** Overindulge.
+* **4-5:** You Overindulge.
 You pick the consequence.
 Describe the details: How does the balance between your Mythos and Logos begin to crack or fade?
 * **6:** No consequence.
-* **Crit:** The Crew also gains a new ally or earns 1 extra Cred.
+* **Crit:** The Crew also gains a new ally or earns extra income.
 GM's choice, but you describe the details.

 **When you Overindulge,** pick one: